cryptodev1990/mercator/dev-notes/duber.md

 - Alternative approach: Two tile layers
   - We create two tile layers, one for lazy loading
   - When a shape is updated, we hide its UUID from the lazy loading tile and aggressively refresh the other layer

+## 10-14-22 & 10-15-22

+## Progress

+- [X] Finish refresh
+  - Ultimately chose to refresh single tiles for updates
+- [X] Add selection and visibility to namespaces
+- [X] Added CLI framework and CLI input to get JWT